otherguy/php-currency-api/README.md

 $api->historical($date = '2018-01-01'); // Get currency rate for base on 1st of January 2018
 $api->historical($date = '2018-01-01', 'GBP'); // Get currency rate for GBP on 1st of January 2018
 ```

+## Contributing 🚧

+[Pull Requests](https://github.com/otherguy/php-currency-api/pulls) are more than welcome!
+I'm striving for 100% test
+coverage for this repository so please make sure to add tests for your code.